Kia Ora! (that’s “hello” in Maori)

 The name Kaikoura, I’m told, is said to have originated from the Maori words ‘kai’ meaning food and ‘koura’ meaning crayfish.
 Implying a place where you eat crayfish.
 So we did exactly that!

 Our first night in Kaikoura, we dined at a cozy seafood restaurant, along the main street.
 Hubby, quite the foodie, ordered the legendary crayfish and relished his first experience of the local delicacy.

 The next morning, we booked ourselves on the Whale Watch Kaikoura tour and waited with eager anticipation for the tour to begin.
 The sea was particularly rough that morning and we were advised to reschedule if we were prone to seasickness.
-But nothing could deter me from catching a glimpse of the majestic sperm whale.
+But nothing could deter me from catching a glimpse of the magnificent sperm whale.

 More on our thrilling whale watch experience in my post, Meet Moby Dick in Kaikoura, NZ.

 Read Hangi’ing out in Rotorua, NZ for more on our culinary journey across New Zealand.